NicolasH2/gseaCondenser/README.md

 - cEve: boolean value, stating if the term has no parents (except itself)
 - cMother: name of the mother set.
 This is only given if the user defines idcol

 Let's plot the data to get an impression of the grouping.
-In [ggplot2](https://ggplot2.tidyverse.org/), we use the cMother column for the coloring
+In [ggplot2](https://ggplot2.tidyverse.org/) we use the cMother column for the coloring.
+We see that defense response, cellular oxidant detoxification and antimicrobial humoral response are grouped under defense response.
+Also, platelet degranulation became the mother term for platelet degranulation and innate immune response.

 ```r
 library(ggplot2)